luangf/Spring-Boot-and-Angular/README.md

 ## Spring Boot and Angular Java Application using database MySQL

-* Project made in a youtube course
+* Project made in a youtube course.
+Car Management System.

 * The app folder is the back and the others are the front